-Additionally, the director of counseling and dean of students will review the referral to determine the next steps, typically within 4 hours.
+Additionally, the director of counseling and case management services and dean of students will review the referral to determine the next steps, typically within 4 hours.
 They will connect with you to gather additional information and brainstorm the best way to proceed with the student, given the information provided.

-If a formal Care Team review is needed, the director of counseling and dean of students will assess the level of urgency, based on the NaBITA Risk Assessment rubric, and schedule a Care Team meeting accordingly.
+If a formal Care Team review is needed, the director of counseling and case management services and dean of students will assess the level of urgency, based on the NaBITA Risk Assessment rubric, and schedule a Care Team meeting accordingly.

 Will the student know I made the referral?